4.4.2 pde.pdes.base module

 Returns a function that is called after each step.

 The hook can also be used to abort the simulation when a user-defined condition is met by raising StopIteration.
 Note that this interrupts the inner-most loop, so that some final information might be still reflect the values they assumed at the last tracker interrupt.
 Additional information (beside the current state) should be returned by the post_step_data.
+Note that raising StopIteration only works for some backends.

 Example